aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

     op = type('op', (), dict([(name, denotation(opcode))
                               for name, opcode in dis.opmap.items()]))

 And at last `greet.py` works.
-Hurray!
+Hurrah!

     # in transcripts:
     $ python3 tailbiter0.py greet.py
     Hi, Chrysophylax

-## Fleshing it out
+## A compiler half-grown: assembling control flow

-We're in business, ready to fill out the skeleton with more visit methods for more AST node types.
+We're in business, ready to fill out the code generator with more visit methods for more AST node types.
 (See figure 1.)
 When we get to control-flow constructs like `if`-`else` we'll hit a new problem: they reduce to jumping around in the bytecode.
 The expression statement